chrisfosterelli/chrisfosterelli.github.io/_posts/2019-07-10-developers-dont-understand-cors.md

 because not only can the Zoom website trigger operations in the native client and access the response, but every other website on the internet can too.

-I can't know for sure if failure to understand CORS is why Zoom implemented the feature this way.
-However, I've talked to a few people and none of us can collectively find any legitimate reason to implement their existing approach.
-On reddit, [lerunicorn did find and suggest] that Firefox may block XHRs from secure to non-secure origins which could explain the motivation behind this approach.
-However, this is not a valid reason to forget to filter origins.

 So what would a secure implementation of this feature look like?
-The webserver listening in on `localhost:19421` should implement a REST API and set a `Access-Control-Allow-Origin` header with the value `http://zoom.us`.
+The webserver listening in on `localhost:19421` should implement a REST API and set a `Access-Control-Allow-Origin` header with the value `https://zoom.us`.
 This will ensure that only Javascript running on the zoom.us domain can talk to the localhost webserver.
 Further, to stop pages being able to open Zoom meetings automatically in the background zoom.us should have a [Content Security Policy]